theembeddedrustacean/esp-csi-rs/README.md

 ### ✅ Traffic Generation
 When setting up a CSI collection system, dummy traffic on the network is needed to exchange packets that encapsulate the CSI data. `esp-csi-rs` in turn allows you to generate either ICMP (simple ping) or UDP traffic.
 The crate also allows you to control the intervals at which traffic is generated.
 ICMP is lighter weight, however, does not carry any application data.
 UDP allows for the transfer of application data if needed.
 However, this is a feature not enabled yet.

-### ✅ Command Line Interface (CLI)
-If you are not interested in coding your own application, there is the CLI option that allows you to use this crate without coding.
-Check out the `esp-csi-cli-rs` repository where you can generate an flash a binary.
-This allows you to interact with your board/device rather than coding an application.

 ### ✅ NTP Timestamp
 In architechtres involving a connection to a commercial router with internet access,the ESP device synchronizes with an NTP time server.
 Afterward, the acquired timestamp is associated with every recieved CSI packet.